 - A wide array of trainings are available in the Northern Lights training calendar.

 - Pre-approved trainings offered by Sponsors are listed in the BFIS Course Calendar.

 - Detail about the various training requirements from the Child Development Division are available here.

 Most webinars don’t meet training criteria because webinars lack interaction between instructors and participants, and they don’t evaluate whether the learning objectives have been met.
 If you have a question about a specific webinar, please contact your Resource Advisor.

 Approved Online Training Organizations

-The online training organizations listed below are approved by Northern Lights.
+For an online training to count toward professional development hours in Vermont, the online training organization must be reviewed and approved by Northern Lights.
+The online training organizations currently approved by Northern Lights are listed below.
 Please read each description carefully as some only provide BASIC modules (these are marked) and some have limitations on which modules are approved in Vermont.
 Once you have completed an online training, be sure to submit your training certificate to Northern Lights to be added to your BFIS Quality and Credential account.
 If you are unsure if an online training will count toward your training hours, please contact Northern Lights for support.

 Becoming an Approved Online Training Organization

 If you are interested in becoming an approved online training organization recognized in Vermont, please download the Review and Approval of Online Non-Credit Trainings document.
 When you’re ready to apply, you can visit this link to submit your Request for Approval.